-Stashed away in the northern San Luis Valley at the base of the Sango de Cristo Mountains, Crestone, Colorado is a hidden alpine gem.
+Stashed away in the northern San Luis Valley at the base of the Sango de Cristo Mountains, Crestone is a hidden Colorado gem.
 There are several commercial businesses in this colorful community, surrounded by outdoor recreation and filled with spiritual centers.

-Situated in Saguache County, there were 127 recorded residents in town in 2010.
-The statutory town is a former mining town where not much payday was found.
-There were hundreds of homes built in the Baca Grand area, which was created in the 1970s to the south and west of town.
-The Crestone area also includes Moffat, Colo.
+Situated in Saguache County, there were 44 recorded residents in town as of 2020.
+The statutory town is a former mining area where not much success was found.
+There were hundreds of homes built in the Baca Grande area, which was created in the 1970s to the south and west of town.
+The Crestone area also includes Moffat, CO.

 The town drew its name from the 14,000 peaks situated east of town in the Sangro de Cristo Mountain Range.
 Known as the Crestones, they are Crestone Peak and Crestone Need.
 That name was derived from the Spanish word “crestón”, which is said to mean (according to Walter Borneman and Lyndon Lampert’s book A Climbing Guide to Colorado’s Fourteeners):

 “the top of a cock’s comb”; “the crest of a helmet”; or, in miners’ jargon, “an outcropping of ore”.

-Spiritual Center – The Crestone region is a prominent spiritual center, which includes the Baca Grande and Moffat, Colorado.
-It includes an array of different world religions.
+Spiritual Center – The Crestone region is a prominent spiritual center, which includes the Baca Grande and the neighboring town of Moffat.
+It includes an array of world religions.
 In town, there is a Zen center, a few Tibetan Buddhist centers, a Hindu temple, a co-ed Carmelite monastery, and a myriad of New Age events.

-The funky little town is tucked away about 13 miles on County Road T, from Highway CO-17 and Moffat.
-There is a wide array of activities in the region, including rock climbing, fishing, hiking, and camping, as well as spiritual explorations.
+The funky little town is tucked away about 13 miles from CO-17 and Moffat on County Road T. There is a wide array of activities in the region, including rock climbing, fishing, hiking, and camping, as well as spiritual explorations.
 There is free dispersed camping located only minutes from town.